rnzucker/Poker-problem/README.md

 Code to solve Project Euler problem #54
 Problem is now solved, but code is still being documented better, and potentially structured better.
-Also created a C version in a sub-directory